agnescameron/teaching-site/_pdf/syllabus.md

 If a computer is a tool for thinking with, then the web is a place to share your thoughts with others.
-In this class we'll think about web programming as a tool of representation, speculation, and communication.
+In this class we'll think about web programming as a means of representation, speculation, and communication.
 We'll also think about our computers, and use them to have new kinds of thoughts.

 This class seeks to give a broad, nuanced and critical understanding of